paulmooreparks/Xfer/README.md

-﻿# <"Hello, Xfer!">
+﻿# The Xfer Data-Interchange Format

 _Welcome to everyone who came here from [Hacker News](https://news.ycombinator.com/item?id=42114543).
 Thank you so much for all the great input and discussion!_

-Xfer is a data interchange format designed to support data serialization, data transmission, and offline use cases such as configuration management.
+Xfer is a data-interchange format designed to support data serialization, data transmission, and offline use cases such as configuration management.

 This project is still in its infancy and is quite experimental, even exploratory.
 The code you'll find in this repository is also experimental.
 So far, I've built an [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer/Models/Elements), a [parser](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer/Services/Parser.cs), and a [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer/XferConverter.cs) as part of my [.NET Xfer Library](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer), but at the moment this code is completely not ready for prime time.
 It's not even thread safe yet!
 About once a week I'll completely refactor everything, so don't get terribly attached to anything you see here.
 However, if you do like some of the ideas, please [let me know](mailto:paul@parkscomputing.com).
 I'm always open to feedback.